top of page

 • Discounted joint membership with the British Cardiovascular Society

-• Opportunities for development working with the BICCS Council
+• Opportunities to vote and stand for election to BICCS Council

 bottom of page